Financial Aid Process for Prospective Part-Time Undergraduate Students

 In order to be eligible for financial aid, students typically must be registered for a minimum of six credits per term and in a degree-seeking program (non-matriculated, some certificate, and other programs are not eligible for federal or state financial aid; you can contact Drexel Central if you have questions about the aid eligibility of your program).

 For students who are not matriculated, or who are enrolled in aid-ineligible programs, there are still some financing options you may be able to utilize, such as Payment Plans, the Employer Reimbursement Program, or Private Education Loans.

 Free Application for Federal Student Aid (FAFSA) – U.S. Citizens and Permanent Residents

 The FAFSA is used to determine your eligibility for federal and state grants, and federal loans.
-The 2019–2020 FAFSA can be completed online starting October 1, 2018.
+The 2024–2025 FAFSA is expected to be available to complete online in late 2023; please check the Federal Student Aid website for updates.
 Visit Drexel Central's How to File the FAFSA page for more information about this application.

 There are many private scholarship opportunities that you may be eligible to apply for.
 Learn more about scholarships and grants.

 Drexel participates in programs that provide funding to veterans, their spouses and dependents.
 Learn more about veterans benefits.

 View Your Financial Aid Status in Discover Drexel